You are currently viewing Injured at an Apartment Complex

 Again, it depends.
 First, the person committing the assault may be exposed to civil liability and criminal charges.
 Second, the landlord may have some level of liability if they knew, or should have known, about a dangerous situation.

 Jeff discusses how a negative Google review about an apartment complex could be grounds to establish legal exposure for the landlord.
-The theory is the review made a dangerous situation (i.e. drug dealing) publically known.
+The theory is the review made a dangerous situation (i.e. drug dealing) publicly known.
 If the landlord failed to take reasonable action to rectify the problem and a renter is later injured by the drug dealer, an attorney may be able to establish the fact that the landlord failed to act.

 The above situation is similar to a defective step in a stairwell.
 If the landlord knew about the defect and failed to repair it, they could be held liable for a resulting injury.
 Similarly, unsafe lighting in a stairwell or parking lot might create a situation in which an injury justifies a premises liability claim.